-It’s one of the biggest misunderstandings in the world of chimneys, fireplaces and solid fuel in general.
+It’s one of the biggest confusions in the world of chimneys, fireplaces and solid fuel in general.
 In my experience customers think it; as well as solicitors, local councils, architects and even some product manufacturers.
 The "need" for HETAS paperwork to have your fireplace installed or even swept and serviced.

 Do I need to have a HETAS registered person to install my stove or woodburner?

 The short answer is ‘no’.
 You can of course have a HETAS registered installer do this for you if you wish, but there are other options.

 The installation of a solid fuel appliance in a dwelling in England and Wales is governed by Building Regulations.
 Each installation should satisfy Approved Document J of the regulations and be signed off accordingly.
 Once signed off, your installation (stove/woodburner/open fire etc) is registered with your local council.

 However, the government has adopted a ‘self certification’ process for solid fuel burning appliances in the home.
 This is delivered by various Competent Persons Schemes (CPS), as appointed by the government.This means that if you are a member of an officially recognised Competent Persons Scheme, you can ‘sign off’ an installation you completed without the need for a local council inspector to come around and check on it.
 HETAS is one such competent persons scheme for solid fuel installations.

 But, there are others as well.
 These include (2021) OFTEC, APHC, BESCA, Certsure, NAPIT and Stroma.

 So anyone who is registered with any of the above schemes can also install and subsequently sign off your installation.
 They are all the same in terms of building regulation sign offs and carry equal weighting.

 Do I need a HETAS Approved Sweep to sweep and service my stove/woodburner/open fire?